eclipse-ankaios/ankaios/doc/docs/development/system-tests.md

     [Setup]        Setup Ankaios
     # Preconditions
-    Given Ankaios server is started with "ank-server --startup-config ${CONFIGS_DIR}/default.yaml" And Ankaios agent is started with "ank-agent --name agent_B -p /tmp/podman.sock" And all workloads of agent "agent_B" have an initial execution state And Ankaios agent is started with "ank-agent --name agent_A -p /tmp/podman.sock" And all workloads of agent "agent_A" have an initial execution state
+    Given Ankaios server is started with "ank-server --startup-config ${CONFIGS_DIR}/default.yaml" And Ankaios agent is started with "ank-agent --name agent_B" And all workloads of agent "agent_B" have an initial execution state And Ankaios agent is started with "ank-agent --name agent_A" And all workloads of agent "agent_A" have an initial execution state
     # Actions
     When user triggers "ank get workloads"